4 Minute Read

-Dave will always tell you to go with a term life insurance plan.
+When it comes to insurance, Dave Ramsey always chooses term life insurance vs. whole life insurance.
 But what are some mistakes to avoid when deciding on the types of term life to purchase?

 Our friends at Zander Insurance recently put together a brief list to help you make that decision.
 Here are five mistakes people make when buying term life insurance.

 How do you know you have the right insurance coverage?Take the Checkup

 Buying Too Little to Replace Income

 Always buy ten to twelve times your income in life insurance coverage.
 That small policy you’re getting through work, which might be one year’s worth of coverage, isn’t near enough.

 If you’re the primary source of income in your household, then your spouse and kids need to be taken care of for a long time if something happens to you.
 Making sure you have plenty of coverage will allow them to live comfortably and maintain their lifestyle until they figure out the next step in their lives.

 By investing the insurance proceeds, you can earn a rate of return that replaces your lost earnings and provide security.
 Just as important, don’t forget to get coverage for both spouses.
 Even stay-at-home parents need to have term life insurance.

 If you wait too long to buy life insurance, you leave your family vulnerable if something unexpected happens to you.
 Term life insurance premiums generally increase as you get older, so buying sooner rather than later can save you money.